The Failed Conquest of Canaan

 The Other Tribes and the Incomplete Conquest

 As we move north into the territories of Manasseh, Ephraim, Zebulun, Asher, and Naphtali, a consistent pattern emerges.
 Cities like Beth-shean, Megiddo, Taanach, and Gezer—among the most well-known archaeological sites in the region—provide strong evidence of continued Canaanite occupation into the Iron Age.
-These were not abandoned or destroyed.
-Instead, the biblical text makes it plain that the Canaanites persisted in the land.
+These cities were not abandoned or destroyed.
+Instead, the biblical text makes it clear that the Canaanites persisted in the land.

 Rather than driving them out, the Israelites often resorted to subjugation.
-Forced labor becomes the compromise.
+Forced labor became the compromise.
 This detail is easy to overlook, but it is one of the most historically grounded elements in the entire passage.
 Across the ancient Near East, it was far more common for conquering peoples to dominate and exploit existing populations than to eliminate them.
 In this sense, Judges 1 reflects a very realistic picture of how power was exercised in the ancient world.

 My Spiritual Takeaways

-Failing to follow God’s Commands has Real Consequences.
+Failing to Follow God’s Commands Has Real Consequences

 Previewing the Judges

-The “Judges” were not kings but were leaders raised up by God to deliver Israel during times of crisis before the formation of the monarchy.
+The “Judges” were not kings but leaders raised up by God to deliver Israel during times of crisis before the formation of the monarchy.
 They served as military commanders, spiritual reformers, and regional leaders during a chaotic period between Joshua and the monarchy.
 In total, there are twelve judges:

 Othniel